×

 The name for their new creaky crew was inspired by their home, Jones Creek.
 The Bones Creek crew took shape after that weekly changing of positions and costumes.

 The Klapperichs have had a homecoming week theme, inspired by the Episcopal School of Baton Rouge across the street.
-This year, they started the fun by pulling out their ’76 Camaro and arranging a “Working at the car wash” theme.
+Last year, they started the fun by pulling out their ’76 Camaro and arranging a “Working at the car wash” theme.

 The neighborhood knows the Klapperichs for their all-out decorations and candy on Halloween night.
 They pull out all 40 of their skeletons for the big night and hand out full-sized candy bars.

 If you want to see the skeletons yourself, head to Woodland Ridge off of South Harrells Ferry Road.
+And for more on this spooky installment, watch this episode of 225’s Between the Lines.